 In addition to code fix and BRR testing, contractors also support the testing of data scripts and fixes required for system stability.
-Activities in this data support group include management and support for the data review board (DRB), which has oversight and approval authority across data scripts in the system, as well as script review and testing.
-Management of the DRB is provided by IBM and test and script review is provided by NG and Freedman Healthcare contractors.
+Activities in this data support group include management and support for

 Release management consists of release readiness preparation and execution, including release checklists, deployment playbooks, and oversight of deployments and validations.
 We also emphasize business readiness for release deployment through existing governance committees like the Release Planning Committee (RPC).
 Management of the RPC and release planning overall is provided by IBM and validation execution is supported by KPMG and NG.